 I took this picture of my best friend eight years ago at her little cousins middle school theater performance.
 It was intermission, and being the restless teenagers that we were, we figured why not explore the school?

 As we walked around the unfamiliar campus while talking about who knows what, I specifically remember my best friends words start to fade as she was speaking, which resulted in an abrupt halt that ended our conversation.
 Feeling oblivious I looked up from my phone to see what caused her to lose her train of thought.

 After I took the picture, we both stood in silence for a few minutes.
-Nothing was said, but we both mutually felt complete and utter satisfaction.
-That moment in time was one of the few instances when I realized the art of pure attraction.
-Attraction is more powerful than you think, without even noticing you can fall into it’s trap, or fall into it’s bliss.
-There are obviously things you should not let yourself get attracted to that’ll manifest problems in your life, but I am talking about the kind that gives us self actualization.
+Nothing was said, but we both felt complete and utter euphoria.
+That moment in time was one of the few instances when I realized the art of attraction.
+Attraction doesn’t always have to be physical, because after all it IS a feeling.

 Since the caveman era our species has valued, or favored things that attracted us.
 Even though they didn’t fully understand it at first, they still wanted to.
-Why do we allow ourselves to get caught up in what attracts us?
+Why do we allow ourselves to get caught up in what attracts us as if there will be no consequence for our curiosities?
 You can argue that we have desires and in life we aspire to pursue what makes us happy, which is true.

 Then again I feel as though there is more to it that just “I have needs that’s why.”